DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 2. ask the participant to re-register on the NPQ registration service, entering the correct NPQ course details
 3. accept the new application once it is available via the API

-## View and update participant records
+## View and update participant data

 Once a provider has accepted an application, they can view and update data to notify DfE that a participant has: